Pep Lijnders spoke to the media following Liverpool's 2-2 draw with Chelsea at Stamford Bridge on Sunday evening.

 "They opened up spaces so well to create.
 I speak a lot about tactics, but overall it's pride.
 We could have had a lot of excuses but the team fought with all they have."

-Liverpool had further Covid outbreaks this week, highlighted by the fact that Lijnders took the team for their fixture in the capital and Caohmin Kelleher being handed his second start in the Premier League this season.
+Liverpool had further Covid outbreaks this week, highlighted by the fact that Lijnders took the team for their fixture in the capital instead of Klopp and Caohmin Kelleher was handed his second start in the Premier League this season.

 Despite racing into a two-goal lead in the absence of key players, Liverpool struggled to control the game and eventually let Chelsea back into.

-Though, usually a point at Stamford Bridge isn't one to be snarled at, it's the sobering reality of the competion Liverpool are up against - in Manchester City - that makes it a difficult one to take.
+Usually, a point at Stamford Bridge isn't one to be snarled at, however, it's the sobering reality of the competition Liverpool are up against in Manchester City that makes it a difficult one to take.

-On Monday Liverpool will lose Naby Keita, Sadio Mane and Mohamed Salah as they jet to Cameroon to participate in the latest edition of the AFCON.
-Though, despite the Reds losing their player of the season - in Salah - Lijnders revealed that the trio leave Merseyside with their best wishes.
+Though, despite the Reds losing their player of the season - Salah - Lijnders revealed that the trio leave Merseyside with their best wishes.